xiaojielei/tp/docs/DeveloperGuide.md

 4. **Facilitate Testing**: The clear separation of responsibilities makes it easier to test individual components in isolation.

+Alternatives considered:
+* **Direct method calls:** Instead of the Observer pattern, commands directly call methods on components like `FundsAlert` when data changes.
+This was avoided as it would create tight coupling, making the system harder to modify and extend.

 ### Summary Display Component

 The SummaryDisplay component formats and presents financial data to the user in a readable format.